MDPI: Who's Afraid of Peer Review?

-In 2013, the MDPI journal Cancers was targeted in the Who's Afraid of Peer Review? sting operation and rejected the fake paper.
+In 2013, the MDPI journal Cancers rejected a fake paper submitted to it in the "Who's Afraid of Peer Review?" sting operation.

 Inclusion in Beall's list

 MDPI was included on Jeffrey Beall's list of predatory open access publishing companies in February 2014.
 Beall's concern was that "MDPI's warehouse journals contain hundreds of lightly-reviewed articles that are mainly written and published for promotion and tenure purposes rather than to communicate science."
-Beall also claimed that MDPI used email spam to solicit manuscripts and that the company listed researchers, including Nobel laureates, on their editorial boards without their knowledge.
+Beall also claimed that MDPI used email spam to solicit manuscripts and made the unfounded claim that the company listed Nobel laureates on its journals' editorial boards without their knowledge.
 MDPI responded to Beall's claims, seeking to debunk them.
 Chemist Peter Murray-Rust criticized the inclusion of MDPI in Beall's list, stating that his criticism of the publisher "lacks evidence" and is "irresponsible".

 MDPI made a successful appeal to the Beall's list appeals board in October 2015, and was removed from the list.
 Even after its removal, Beall remained critical of MDPI; in December 2015 he wrote: "it is clear that MDPI sees peer review as merely a perfunctory step that publishers have to endure before publishing papers and accepting money from the authors," and "it's clear that MDPI's peer review is managed by clueless clerical staff in China."

 Beall's list was shut down in 2017.
 Beall later wrote that he had been pressured to shut down the list by his employer University of Colorado Denver and various publishers, specifically mentioning MDPI as a publisher that had "tried to be as annoying as possible to the university so that the officials would get so tired of the emails that they would silence me just to make them stop."
+Although his supervisor insisted that the university supported Beall, the university did open a research misconduct review of Beall's listing of another open access publisher, Frontiers Media.
+The investigation closed without findings.

 2014 OASPA evaluation

 Following Beall's criticism of MDPI, the Open Access Scholarly Publishers Association (OASPA) conducted an investigation in April 2014.
-This investigation was based on the controversy surrounding two papers, one in Life, the other in Nutrients; the listing of Nobel Prize winners on the website; the roles of editorial board members and of Shu-Ki Lin within the company; and the functions of the different office locations.
+This investigation was based on the controversy surrounding two papers, one in Life, the other in Nutrients; the listing of Nobel Prize winners on the website; the roles of editorial board members and of Shu-Kun Lin within the company; and the functions of the different office locations.
 OASPA concluded that MDPI satisfactorily meets the OASPA Membership Criteria.